CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast aspath allow-my-asn

-If enabled, it is acceptable for a received AS_PATH to contain the ASN of the local system
+Configures BGP to accept a received AS_PATH that contains the ASN of the local system.

 ### Usage